Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 However, native audio is harder to debug and harder to control.
 Without a clean intermediate transcript, it's tougher to inspect model failure modes, run deterministic tool policies, or align partially spoken output with conversation history.
 Modular pipelines are still easier to observe, test, and swap component-by-component.

 When moving live audio across the internet, transport choice sets baseline latency and jitter.
-For browser and mobile voice agents, WebRTC prefers a media-timed UDP path when available, but ICE/TURN deployments need relay and TCP/TLS fallback paths for restricted networks.[4]
-WebSockets (persistent, full-duplex TCP connections) remain useful for signaling, transcription-only streams, or server-to-server audio when you are willing to manage media buffering yourself.
+For browser and mobile voice agents, WebRTC prefers a media-timed UDP path when available, but ICE/TURN deployments need relay and TCP/TLS fallback paths for restricted networks (RFC 8835).
+WebSockets (persistent, full-duplex TCP connections) remain useful for signaling, transcription-only streams, or server-to-server audio when you're willing to manage media buffering yourself.

-TCP guarantees delivery by acknowledging every packet.
+TCP provides reliable, ordered byte delivery with sequence numbers, acknowledgments, and retransmission.
 That's great for text and file transfer, but it creates head-of-line blocking for live audio.
-If one packet is lost, later packets wait behind the retransmission.
-In voice, that often shows up as stuttery playout or latency spikes in the hundreds of milliseconds.
+If one segment is lost, later bytes wait behind recovery.
+In voice, that often shows up as stuttery playout or latency spikes.

 On a WebRTC UDP media path, loss handling is deadline-aware: the stream can keep moving while packet-loss concealment fills short gaps.
 For conversation, concealing a short lost frame may be preferable to delaying later audio for recovery; verify this trade-off under the network slices you serve.

-The difference is a deadline.
+The deadline changes the protocol choice.
 RTP recovery helps only while a packet can still improve playout; TCP recovery must preserve byte order even if the voice moment has already passed.

 Network jitter (variance in packet arrival time) is the enemy of smooth audio.
 A jitter buffer on the receiver side (media server or client) holds incoming packets for a short duration before playback.
-Around 20-60ms is a common starting range, but the right value depends on network quality and how much delay your UX can tolerate.
+A team might begin experiments around 20-60ms, but the right value depends on network quality and how much delay your UX can tolerate.

 Browser WebRTC stacks already include adaptive jitter buffers and packet loss concealment (PLC).
 NetEQ is a well-known WebRTC receiver implementation of this idea.[13]
 When packets arrive late or disappear, the receiver can stretch buffered audio, extrapolate from recent audio, or ask the decoder to synthesize concealment frames instead of stalling playout.